 Subprime car loans are given to clients with less than average credit scores – typically below 650 points.
 As noted above, they understand the risk they are facing for taking a chance on you.
 Their interest rates are calculated with your risk profile in mind.
 This means you will end up paying more for the same car than another client with good credit.

-If you are a subprime borrower looking for car finance, your best approach should be to approach a subprime lender directly as opposed to going to a dealership for reasons already cited above.
+If you are a subprime borrower looking for car finance, it’s best to approach a subprime lender directly.
+Don’t go to a dealership for reasons already cited above.
 Before approaching a dealer, first secure car financing from your favorite subprime lender.
 This should be the auto lender offering you the best interest rates with the lowest origination fees.
-Once you have this secured, the car dealer would be left with very little option but to stick to your lender.
+Once you have this secured, the car dealer has little option but to stick to your lender.
 You will also have the chance to negotiate lower prices since you will be bargaining from a position of strength.

 Besides the fact that subprime financing attracts high-interest rates, the down payment is also typically high, and there could be other hidden charges.
 Don’t allow your bad credit situation to put you on the defensive.
 Avoid taking the easiest regular repayments as these may end up stretching to eternity.